-- A. Beginning in January of 2025 and in January of every odd-numbered year thereafter, the Commission shall increase all of the following: - The maximum amount of Democracy Dollar proceeds under Section 3.15.130(A)-(B) by the percent increase, if any, in the Consumer Price Index, rounding to the nearest one thousand dollar (\$1,000) value. - 2.
-The expenditure limits under Section 3.15.140(A) by the percent increase, if any, in the Consumer Price Index, rounding to the nearest one thousand dollar (\$1,000) value. - 3.
-The limits on use of personal funds under 3.15.150(C) by the percent increase, if any, in the Consumer Price Index, rounding to the nearest five hundred (\$500) value.
+- A. Beginning in January of 2025 and in January of every odd-numbered year thereafter, the Commission shall increase all of the following: - 1.
+The maximum amount of Democracy Dollar proceeds under Section 3.15.130(B) by the percent increase, if any, in the Consumer Price Index, rounding to the nearest five hundred dollar (\$500) value; - 2.
+The expenditure limits under Section 3.15.140(A) by the percent increase, if any, in the Consumer Price Index, rounding to the nearest five hundred dollar (\$500) value. - B. For the purpose of this section, the Commission shall use the Consumer Price Index for all Urban Consumers in the San Francisco-Oakland-San Jose, CA metropolitan statistical area, as published by the United States Department of Labor, Bureau of Statistics, or if such an index is discontinued, then the most similar successor index. - C. The Commission shall publish the adjusted amounts under Subsection A no later than the 1st of February of the year in which the adjustment occurs. - D. If the Commission makes a finding that the percent increase in the Consumer Price Index is very high, the increases required in subsection (A) shall be limited to three (3) percent, rounding to the nearest five hundred dollar (\$500) value.